FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 <img src="ExifToolGUI_V6_files/importgpsdata.jpg"><br>
 <br><br>
 <u>Step 1:</u> <b>Select log file</b> of your GPS device.<br>
 As usual in GUI, you first must select files you wish to geotag.
 In most cases, folder contents will contain series of "session" photos, so you will select all of them.<br>
 <br>
 <u>Step 2:</u> Check <b>use all log files in directory</b> if more than one log file for set of files exist.<br>
 Let's say you've made a three day trip to Venice.
 In such case all photos will reside in single folder, but three (or more) log files will exist for that set of photos.<br>
-Note: In this case, it doesn't matter which (of multiple) log file you choose -important is, all log files must have the same extension.<br>
+Note: In this case, it doesn't matter which (of multiple) log file you choose.
+Important is, all log files must have the same extension.<br>
 <br>
 <u>Step 3:</u> Optional: Show on Map.
 Use this to visually check the log files.</b>.<br>
 <u>Step 4:</u> Choose <b>Reference DateTime value</b>.<br>